asyncapi/spec/versions/next/asyncapi.md

 <a name="serverObjectSchemeVersion"></a>schemeVersion | `string` | The version of the scheme.
 For instance: AMQP `0.9.1`, Kafka `1.0.0`, etc.
 <a name="serverObjectDescription"></a>description | `string` | An optional string describing the host designated by the URL.
 [CommonMark syntax](http://spec.commonmark.org/) MAY be used for rich text representation.
 <a name="serverObjectVariables"></a>variables | Map[`string`, [Server Variable Object](#serverVariableObject)] | A map between a variable name and its value.
 The value is used for substitution in the server's URL template.
-<a name="serverObjectBaseTopic"></a>baseTopic | `string` | A string describing the base topic.
+<a name="serverObjectBaseChannel"></a>baseChannel | `string` | A string describing the base channel.
 MUST be in the form of a [RFC 3986 URI path](https://tools.ietf.org/html/rfc3986#section-3.3).
 URI templates are not allowed here.
 Defaults to empty string.

 This object MAY be extended with [Specification Extensions](#specificationExtensions).